-While each of the 50 states are free to select their own voting systems under broad technical outlines set by civil rights law and by HAVA, lowa and most other states have opted to require conformance to a set of voluntary standards promulgated by the Federal Election Commission and the National Association of State Election Directors in 1990 and revised in 2002 (the FEC/NASED standards) [4,5].
+While each of the 50 states are free to select their own voting systems under broad technical outlines set by civil rights law and by HAVA, most states have opted to require conformance to a set of voluntary standards promulgated by the Federal Election Commission and the National Association of State Election Directors in 1990 and revised in 2002 (the FEC/NASED standards) [4,5].
 These standards remain voluntary only in the sense that the Federal government does not require that vendors seek certification or that states demand conformance to these standards.
 Technically, HAVA has removed the authority for voting system standards from the FEC, moving them to the Federal Election Assistance Commission, however, the standards activities of this new commission have not yet been funded.

-I called the adequacy of the FEC/NASED standards into question in 2001 [2], and in 2003, these warnings were confirmed when one voting system vendor, Diebold Election Systems, accidentally disclosed the source code for the software used in their AccuVote TS voting system to the public [6].
-This story exploded into the press with the public release of a report documenting serious security flaws in this system (the Hopkins report) [7].
+The adequacy of the FEC/NASED standards had already been called into question by one of us (Jones) in 2001 [2], and in 2003, these warnings were confirmed when one voting system vendor, Diebold Election Systems, accidentally disclosed the source code for the software used in their AccuVote TS voting system to the public [6].
+This story exploded into the press with the public release by several of us (Rubin, Wallach) of a report documenting serious security flaws in this system (the Hopkins report) [7].
 While the vendor has strenuously denied the significance of these flaws [8], subsequent reports commissioned by the state of Maryland from Science Applications International Corporation (SAIC) [9] and RABA Technologies [10] and by the state of Ohio from InfoSentry [11] and Compuware [12] substantially confirm all of the major security flaws identified in the Hopkins report and identified several additional flaws.
 It is noteworthy that none of these studies are complete; each has missed some of the security flaws identified in the others.

 All voting systems certified under the FEC/NASED standards are subject to testing by Federally certified independent testing authorities, and these tests include a source code audit, the detailed results of which are confidential.
-The original source code audit for the system that would later become the Diebold AccuVote TS system was available to me in my capacity as a member of the lowa Board of Examiners for Voting

-Machines and Electronic Voting systems [13]; this report indicated that the software of this voting system was the best the examiners had ever seen and that they were particularly impressed by its security.
+The original source code audit for the system that would later become the Diebold AccuVote TS system was available to one of us (Jones) [13]; this report indicated that the software of this voting system was the best the examiners had ever seen and that they were particularly impressed by its security.
 In the light of the security flaws that were evident in that report [2, Jones testimony], and in light of the even more severe flaws revealed since then [7,9,10,11,12], such an evaluation calls into question both the examination process and the security of all other voting systems in the marketplace!